pdfo/pdfo/README.md

 ## Citing PDFO

+If you use PDFO, please cite the following paper.
+Note that PDFO contains improvements and bug fixes that do not exist in Powell's original code.
+See Subsections 4.3--4.5 of the paper for details.

 - T. M. Ragonneau and Z. Zhang, [PDFO: a cross-platform package for Powell's derivative-free optimization solvers](https://arxiv.org/pdf/2302.13246.pdf), arXiv:2302.13246, 2023.
 ```bibtex
 @misc{Ragonneau_Zhang_2023,